RACV Logo

 Day 18: Delhi

-Bid farewell to Rishikesh and take the train back to Delhi (approximately 7-9 hours).
-The train arrives back into Delhi around 11 pm from where you’ll be transferred to your hotel on arrival.
+Bid farewell to Rishikesh and take the train back to Delhi.
+This is a long journey, so get stuck into a good book or reminisce on your incredible adventure with your fellow travellers.
+The train arrives back in Delhi at around 11 pm and you’ll be transferred to your hotel for your final night.

 Day 19: Delhi